knolaust/aos-blocks/README.md

    - Extract the `aos-blocks.zip` file to your computer.
    - Upload the `aos-blocks` folder to the `/wp-content/plugins/` directory on your server.
    - Activate the plugin through the "Plugins" menu in WordPress.

+   **Note**: Ensure your WordPress version is compatible with the plugin before installation.
+After installation, remember to activate the plugin in the "Plugins" menu.

 ## Usage